acxxes/cli-task-tracker/README.md

 # CLI Task Tracker
-CLI application that takes commands to add, update and delete tasks.
+A CLI application that takes commands to add, update and delete tasks.
 Tasks will be saved as a JSON file when executing the JSON command.
 The JSON file will be saved on the projects root folder.

 ## Features
 - **Add Task:** Adds a new task with a description, status, creation/update date and an id